 The next thing is to consider the customer’s lifetime value.
 Customer lifetime value is basically how much a paying customer can give you with regards to your revenue throughout the course of their lifetime.
 For example, if a customer has a monthly service subscription with you, and they use it for 20 years for X amount, the customer lifetime value will be best estimated by multiplying X amount times 12 times 20 years.

-And of course, because it’s backed by revenue, businesses emphasize customer lifetime value.
 As a business, you can overlook customer lifetime value.
 Customer lifetime value serves as a measure of your marketing campaigns’ success.
 It’s also a good measure for ROI because sometimes marketing campaigns do not give you immediate value.
 So the customer lifetime value is very important.

 Customer behaviour on various channels